WE ARE PASSIONATE ABOUT

 With nearly 100 years of practicing in Boston, we have established excellent relationships with corneal surgeons who often refer patients to us after surgery such as corneal transplantation.
 We have extensive experience fitting medical and therapeutic lenses which can often dramatically improve vision without the need for additional surgical intervention.
 Excellent relationships with our ophthalmology colleagues ensure that there is continuity of care for our shared patients.

-According to federal law, contact lens prescriptions expire in one year.
+According to Massachusetts law, contact lens prescriptions expire in one year.